SwapnilYash/DogecoinPercentageChangePrediction/README.md

 4. Prediction Part  - LSTM STACKED MODEL is used for predicting values, where there are features trained to model are sentiment score, ohlc , volume and percentage change.
                       File -

+/// Dataset to be considered is : Prediction_data.csv